-You may be wondering how Brave browser is able to display that a website is verified without compromising your browsing history?
+You may be wondering how Brave browser is able to know that a website is verified without compromising your browsing history?

 If the browser does not send your browsing history to Brave headquarters (which would defeat Brave’s main selling point about protecting your privacy) then how does it know which websites are Brave Publishers and which are not?

-The answer lies in a file that resides in your Brave profile directory.
+The answer lies in a special file that resides in your Brave profile directory.

 Opening this JSON file will show you a list every single Brave Publisher!